jewel109/restful-api-design-tips/README.md

 ### Use a "Me" Endpoint

-As hinted above, implement a `GET /me` endpoint to deliver basic data about the user as distinguished through the `authorization` header.
+As hinted above, implement a `GET /me` endpoint to deliver basic data about the user as distinguished through the `Authorization` header.
 This can include info about the user's permissions/scopes/groups/posts/sessions etc. that allow the client to show/hide elements and routes based on your permissions.

 When it comes to providing endpoints for updating user preferences allow `PATCH /me` to change those intrinsic values.